 3. Innovation Abounds in St. Pete

 St. Pete draws creative and innovative people.
 You’ll find them making connections wherever they go.
 We’re home to the Tampa Bay Innovation Center, a tech business accelerator that builds technology companies and the innovation community.
-Other tech incubators and company support organizations in our area include Tampa Bay Wave and Embarc Collective.
+Other tech incubators and company support organizations in our area include Tampa Bay Wave, Embarc Collective, and Tampa Bay Tech.

 In addition, the St. Pete Innovation District encourages collaboration through proximity, bringing together 30+ member organizations within the Life Science, Marine Science, Education, Data Analytics, Arts and Technology sectors.
 It serves as a Smart City test bed, partnering with local and national companies, nonprofits, educational institutions and government to test technology as part of the U.S. Ignite Smart Gigabit Communities program.